thinkst/canary-utils/Cloudflare/README.md

     - Enter "canary-request-syslog" for the name and click "Deploy"
     - IMPORTANT: Make note of the URL shown on the Congratulations page under, "Preview your worker."
       - It will look something like https://canary-request-syslog.organization.workers.dev
-      - You will need this URL for any device (eg. firewall) or program that will be consuming this IP list
+      - You will need to use this URL when setting up the Syslog collector (Fetch-Canary-Syslog.ps1) script
     - Click "Configure Worker"
       - Click "Settings" above the summary section of the page
       - Click the "Variables" menu option